SVCE-ACM/A-December-of-Algorithms-2021/README.md

    Base number of periods required = 6
    ```
 ---
-### December 11 - Juicy Orange Field
+### December 10 - Juicy Orange Field

    #### Problem Statement
    - You are in a field of juicy oranges that is like a grid of size n x n.
 You plan to collect most of the oranges in the field before the storm comes.
-Each cell can be any one of the following:-
+Each cell can be any one of the following:
         - A cell can be empty (represented by 0), so you can pass through the cell.
         - A cell that contains the orange trees where you can pick up the oranges and pass through to the next cell. (represented by 1)
         - A cell covered with prickles and thorns that blocks your way to the next cell (represented by -1).